angristan/local-dns-resolver/README.md

 # ArchLinux-DNS-server
-This script with install a local DNS server on you Arch Linux (or Arch-based) computer, and will directly communicate with the root servers securely (DNSSEC).
+This script with install a local DNS server on you Arch Linux (or Arch-based) computer, and will directly communicate with the root servers securely (using DNSSEC).

 ## Use